EuclidProtocol/docs/docs/Euclid Smart Contracts/Router.md

 ## Query Messages
 :::note
-We will only go through the queries for this contract, as users are not allowed to execute any messages on the Router contract.
+We will only go through the queries for this contract, as users are not allowed to execute any messages on the Router contract directly.
 :::

 List of queries that can be performed on the Router contract.